 Battery life lasts up to twelve months on a single charge, and with a three-year warranty, you are sure to get the maximum potential out of the Microsoft Sculpt.

-Pick up the Microsoft Sculpt Ergonomic Mouse from Amazon right here.
+Pick up the Microsoft Sculpt Ergonomic Mouse on Amazon.

 How to Pick the Best Ergonomic Mouse: A Step-by-Step Guide